macaw-cad/react-thingy/README.md

 - The frontend project is bootstrapped with Create React App 2 (CRA2)
 - All frontend code is written in TypeScript and checked with TSLint
 - Hypernova based server-side rendering for single components, the complete SPA or AMP pages
-- Server-side rendered SPA can be async, so components in the SPAcan make async calls to retrieve data or have promises to be resolved before rendering
+- Server-side rendered SPA can be async, so components in the SPA can make async calls to retrieve data or have promises to be resolved before rendering JSon Server based mock api
 - Storybook to manage the design system

+And all of this is packed into a Linux Docker image to be deployed.

 ## Configure the solution